The Promised Return of the Culture Hero

 (Note: this apostasy is not acknowledged by the LDS church, nor is how the heavens have once again been opened that this mentions)

-The theme of the ages as generations was used by Christ as well in the Book of Mormon as He prophesied to the people:
+The theme of the ages as generations was used by Christ as well in the Covenant of Christ as He prophesied to the people:

 Six Nations/Haudenosaunee/Iroquois